• Skip to primary navigation

 Total Time 9 hours hrs 15 minutes mins

-Course Slow Cooker Pasta Recipes
+Course Sauces and Condiments, Slow Cooker Pasta Recipes

 Cuisine American